talkpython/python-for-absolute-beginners-course/practices/ch09_working_with_files/readme.md

 ### Writing to a file

 Writing to a file is similar to reading, it's just about how you open it.
-Note the **w** for write and **fout** to tell us that it's output not input.
+Note the **w** for write and **fout** to tell us that it's an output not input file stream.

 ```python
 with open(filename, 'w', encoding='utf-8') as fout: